humantex/biskuit-gallery/README.md

 - Auto image resizing and auto thumbnails
 - Easy image uploading with drag and drop
 - Uses uikit-lightbox at the frontend
-- Include slideshows in your blog post or site content with shortcodes -> simply use the button at the editor
+- Include slideshows in your blog post or site content with shortcodes -> simply use the insert button in the content editor

 ## requirements
 - PHP GD extension